 You see I broke me.
 I didn't need anyone else to do it."

-Most people leave relationships not because of who the other person is but because of who they are around their partner.
-They discover parts of themselves they’d rather bury.
+Most people leave relationships because they discover parts of themselves they'd rather bury.

-The secret is to have high self esteem.
-What is self esteem?
-It's the way you THINK and FEEL about yourself.
-You need to rewire your brain.
-To have new thoughts, new feelings so that you feel good about yourself.
+The secret is to have new thoughts new feelings so that you feel good about yourself.

 3. How We See Men Or Women (Relationships & Life)

-You’re attracted to what you believe and you create what you expect - UNAVAILABLE PARTNERS.
+to what you believe and you create what you expect the unavailable partner and

-Until you’ve undone your beliefs, by default, you’ll keep unavailability alive in your life.
+until you've undone your beliefs by default you'll keep unavailability alive in

 "I am however the perfect partner for who I am with, as he is for me."